 While you’re in town for Outback Festival, take some time to check out the great local attractions in Winton and surrounds!

 Dinosaur Stampede ¾ Day Tour

 Join a day tour to the Dinosaur Stampede at Lark Quarry Conservation Park.
 See the footprints of dinosaurs that roamed the region 95 million years ago.
 You’ll also visit private property to enjoy the spectacular views along the way, and hear about the natural environment and history of the area.

 Time: 8:45am pick up from your Winton accommodation.
 Return approx 3.30pm.
 Tour length approx 6.5 hrs.

 Vision Splendid Safari Tour

 Join a full day off-highway adventure through Bladensburg National Park to the Twisted Forest, ancient rock pools and 4WD descent off the ‘jump up’ before stepping back in time 95 million years at the Australian Age of Dinosaurs.
-Tour Includes: Morning tea, lunch and private tour of Australian Age of Dinosaurs.
+The tour includes morning tea, lunch and a private tour of Australian Age of Dinosaurs.